taco-corp/checkedin_react/README.md

 ### Prerequisites

+Run yarn install in both the main (checkedin) folder and in the client folder, then yarn start in the main folder.
+Also when you run this, please make sure you have mongo running locally (mongod and mongo).

 A user has to sign up using an email address and a password before they can use the app.
 Once signed up, the user can log in to the app.
 On the main page, the rooms in the user's house are displayed along with the items in each room.
 The user can add new rooms, and can also add items to each room.
 Items can also be removed.
 Finally, the user can search for items in their house.